otterize/docs/docs/documentation/3-guides/3-k8s-ibac-via-network-policies.md

     # highlight-next-line
     Policy Types: Ingress
   ```
-2. And we can see that the client and server pods are labeled
+2. And we can also see that the client and server pods are now labeled
   ```bash
   kubectl get pods -n otterize-tutorial-npol --show-labels
   ```